Maniyaar Kudumbam: Production

-Thambi Ramaiah decided to return to the film direction through this project after 10 years as he appeared in several films as a supportive actor besides direction.
+Thambi Ramaiah decided to return to film direction through this project after 10 years as he appeared in several films as a supportive actor besides direction.
 The title was initially revealed as Ulagam Vilaikku Varugirathu but later renamed as Maniyar Kudumbam.
-The director also revealed that he returned to film direction in order to pursue his son's acting career.
+Ramaiah also revealed that he returned to film direction in order to pursue his son Umapathy's acting career.

 The first look poster of the film was released on 31 May 2018 by actor Sivakarthikeyan.
 The production of the film was completed in late July 2018, while both the trailer and teaser of the film also received positive reviews from the audience.

 Casting

 This was Umapathy Ramaiah's second film after Adhagappattathu Magajanangalay as he was cast in the lead role opposite to Mrudula Murali.
-Another film director, A. L. Vijay, recommended that Thambi Ramaiah to cast Mrudula Murali, in the female lead role and his wish was fulfilled by Thambi Ramaiah.
+Director A. L. Vijay, recommended that Thambi Ramaiah cast Mrudula in the female lead role.
 Iruttu Araiyil Murattu Kuththu fame Yashika Aannand was also later added to the cast and ended up her shooting procedure before stepping up to enter the Bigg Boss Tamil 2 season on 17 June 2018.
-Yashika Aannand has also featured in an item song titled Adi Pappali Palame Kaathuadikithu as a dancer during filming.
+She has also featured in an item song titled Adi Pappali Palame Kaathuadikithu as a dancer during filming.

 Soundtrack

-The music for the film is also composed/scored by Thambi Ramaiah himself as he made his film debut as a music composer.
+The music for the film is also composed by Thambi Ramaiah himself, making his debut as a music composer.
 The lyrics are also written by him, and he also hired popular playback singer D. Imman to sing a song for the movie.
 The film consists of four songs.
 The grand audio launch of the film was held on 29 June 2018.

 The song titled En Manasukulla Ne Poogunthu was sung by D. Imman and appeared to have costed approximately 40 lakhs for being shot.

 Release

 Maniyar Kudumbam was approved to have its theatrical release on 3 August 2018.
-The film was initially scheduled to have its theatrical release on 29 July 2018 but was postponed to 3 August 2018 and also clashes with 11 other Tamil films in the box office on the same day including the Arya starrer Ghajinikanth.
+The film was initially scheduled to have its theatrical release on 29 July 2018 but was postponed to 3 August 2018 and also clashed with 11 other Tamil films in the box office on the same day including the Arya starrer Ghajinikanth.
 This is also the first instance in Tamil cinema history in which at least 10 films are scheduled to hit the screens on the same day.

 Times of India wrote "Barring a few clichéd scenes and predictability factor, Maniyar Kudumbam is an okayish attempt for those who love family dramas."